Python-Test-Engineer/PyTest-Cookbook/docs/craig/courses.md

 - Pluggy - building apps with a plugin architecture.
 - PyTest Django Full Stack - a DB <-> E2E testing of a generic ecommerce store.

-The aim is to make then generic, ready to go templates, that also dive deeper into aspects of Python.
+The aim is to make them generic, ready to go templates, that also dive deeper into aspects of Python.

+I am of the opinion that as developers we do not need to reinvent the wheel - it has (almost) all been done before - and that we should be free to use our creativity to build great proucts.

 The type of course I would want...